Beach Street, George Town

-Beach Street is a major thoroughfare and part of the central business district in George Town, Penang, Malaysia.
-It is also one of the oldest streets in Penang, having been created soon after the founding of Penang by Captain Francis Light in 1786.
+Beach Street is a major thoroughfare in George Town within the Malaysian state of Penang.
+Part of the city's central business district, it is also one of the oldest streets in Penang, having been created soon after the founding of the state by Captain Francis Light in 1786.

 The concentration of Malaysian and international banks around Beach Street has made George Town the financial hub within northern Malaysia.
 In addition, Beach Street is within the UNESCO World Heritage Site, thanks to the colonial architecture of the bank headquarters and other commercial buildings along the street.
 Administrative buildings built by the British also once stood along Beach Street; however, these buildings were destroyed during World War II.

 Etymology

 Beach Street was so named as it was once a coastal road, stretching along the eastern shoreline of George Town.
 Today, the shoreline has been shifted further east due to the land reclamation in the late 19th century; Weld Quay has since become the eastern coastal road in George Town.